 History of the Junior League Baseball World Series

-Congratulations to the Rockledge Little League of Rockledge, Florida, the 2012 champion of the Junior League Baseball World Series played each August in Taylor, Michigan.
+Congratulations to the Shin-Ming Junior Little League of Taoyuan, Chinese Taipei -- the 2013 champion of the Junior League Baseball World Series played each August in Taylor, Michigan.

 Like the Little League World Series, the Junior League World Series has a storied history.
 The Junior League World Series began as a tournament for the best teams of 13-year-old players.
 It blossomed to include 14-year-olds and now attracts teams from around the globe: from Europe, the Middle East, Africa, Latin America, the Asia-Pacific region, Canada and, of course, the United States.